Fair Isaac Corporation research snapshot

 Business essence

-Customers pay FICO because lenders and enterprises need standardized credit risk scores, predictive analytics, fraud detection, and decision software that can be trusted inside regulated, high-stakes workflows.
+Customers pay FICO because lenders and enterprises need standardized credit risk scores, predictive analytics, fraud detection, and decision software that can be trusted inside regulated, high-stakes workflows, with scores priced at roughly $10 or more per mortgage pull.

 Moat